-Having a style guide gives writers clarity and helps ensure that they create consistent, professional content.
-Ideally, it should be a resource that makes life easier and ensures that what content creators are writing reflects the company’s brand, style, and tone of voice.
-If your company doesn’t have its own style guide, there are plenty of great ones you can use.
+Having a style guide gives writers clarity and helps to ensure they create consistent, professional content — regardless of content type.
+Ideally, it should be a resource that makes life easier and makes sure that what content creators are writing reflects the company’s brand, style, and tone of voice.
+If your company doesn’t have its own style guide, there are plenty of great editorial style guides you can use.

-Here are four of our favorite US style guides for B2B writers:
+Here are four of our favorite US style manuals for B2B writers:

-The Associated Press (AP) Stylebook is the media bible.
-It contains commonly accepted journalistic standards for usage, spelling, grammar, and punctuation.
+The AP Stylebook is the media bible.
+This stylebook contains commonly accepted journalistic standards for usage, spelling, grammar, and punctuation.
 Most U.S. newspapers, magazines, and broadcast writers use it as their go-to style guide.
 It’s also characterized by its commitment to keeping writing style easy, concise, and free of bias.
 In recent years, marketing departments and public relations firms have also adopted it.
-So, if this is your area of content creation, AP is probably a good fit for you.
-And, even if that’s not the case, AP Style is so ubiquitous you really can’t go wrong using it.
+So, if this is your area of content creation, AP style is probably a good fit for you.
+And, even if that’s not the case, AP style is so ubiquitous you really can’t go wrong using it.

-The Elements of Style is an absolute writer’s companion and possibly the grandfather of style guides.
+The Elements of Style is an absolute writer’s companion and possibly the ultimate of style guides.
 Written in 1918, it was revised decades later by Charlotte’s Web author EB White.
 It’s short and to the point, with an emphasis on the clarity and simplicity of proper writing.
 The rules are hard and fast, but set out simply.
 Authors, journalists, and copywriters love the “Little Book.”
-If you want to improve your writing in general, or need to focus on brevity and conciseness, this might be the right one for you.
+If you want to improve your writing in general, or need to focus on brevity and conciseness, this might be the editorial style guide for you.

 Getting the Most Out of Style Guides

 While style guides are a vital instrument in creating content, they’re not perfect.
 Whether they’re online or in physical book form, they can be hard to use.
-Writers aren’t going to memorize them back to front, or even refer to them when they should.
+Writers aren’t going to memorize them front to back, or even refer to them when they should.

-Find out more about how Acrolinx can help you manage and enforce your company’s style guidelines to increase the quality and accuracy of all your content.
-Download our latest eBook:
+Find out more about how Acrolinx can help you manage and enforce your company’s style guide to increase the quality and accuracy of all your content.
+Download our latest guide!